ocaml/ocaml.org/data/rss/janestreet/let-syntax-and-why-you-should-use-it.md

 <p>Earlier this year, we created
 a <a href="http://github.com/janestreet/ppx_let">ppx_let</a>, a PPX rewriter that introduces a syntax for working with monadic and applicative libraries like Command, Async, Result and Incremental.
-We’ve now amassed about six months of experience with it, and we’ve now seen enough to recommend it to a wider audience.</p>
+We&rsquo;ve now amassed about six months of experience with it, and we&rsquo;ve now seen enough to recommend it to a wider audience.</p>